mharen/mharen.github.io/blog/2010/2010-09-in-defense-of-google-or-why-search-isnt.md

 ![image%5B13%5D.png](image%5B13%5D.png)

 Sure, Bing is gorgeous here.
 However, that’s not what’s important to me.
 When I hit the search engine, I want to find stuff and I don’t want to wait.
 This is Bing’s greatest weakness: speed.
 As I type this, Bing repeatedly takes 8-10 seconds to load from an empty cache.
 Google takes 1-2 seconds.
-Actually, the difference is worse than that—I just measured with the always awesome <a href="http://www.fiddler2.com/fiddler2/">Fiddler</a>:
+Actually, the difference is worse than that—I just measured with the always awesome [Fiddler](http://www.fiddler2.com/fiddler2/):

 ![image%5B31%5D.png](image%5B31%5D.png)